 Don't be like me: I forgot to save the file before rebooting, so the fcitx5 doesn't load on startup.
 Be sure to

-to save, and Ctrl+X
+press Ctrl+O, then Enter to save, and Ctrl+X to exit.

 nano ~/.bashrc